FAQ about Costs, fees and scholarships

 How does Brexit affect UK students?

 British citizens and their family members designated in article 10 of the Withdrawal Agreement, who exercised their right to reside in Sweden before the end of the transitional period on 31 December 2020, and continue to do so - will not be required to pay application and tuition fees.
-If you are a British citizen who already lives in Sweden and wish to continue doing so after the transitional period, you must apply for a residence status at the Migration Agency.
-You will also need to document that you are exempted from paying the fees, following the instructions available on the University Admissions in Sweden.
+See the following instructions on how to document that you are exempted from paying the fees, available on the University Admissions in Sweden.

 British citizens not covered by the Withdrawal Agreement - or any other fee exemptions - will be required to pay both application and tuition fees starting 1 January 2021.